buttersaltpepper/Financial-Data-Analytics/README.md

 # Financial Data Analytics

-🙋‍♂️This is where i'll be documenting interesting findings about the financial markets using self-learn data analytics/science skills
+🙋‍♂️This is where i'll be documenting interesting investment findings by using self-learn data analytics skills *Where I learn Data Science: prof. Jahngiry - Utah State University, StatQuest, Datacamp, *
-* Big credit to Datacamp, StatQuest,